Do I Need Therapy?

 Wondering if therapy can make a difference in your life?

 Seeking support from a therapist about mental health concerns and life complications can be helpful, even if you don't attend therapy for long or have a diagnosed mental health condition.
-There are several ways you can determine whether you might benefit from therapy, which we'll cover in this article.
+There are several ways you can determine whether you might have a need for therapy, which we'll cover in this article.

 Do you have a mental health condition?

-If you’re going through a tough stretch and having a difficult time coping, you may be wondering if you need therapy.
+If you’re going through a tough stretch and having a difficult time coping, you may be wondering, "do I need therapy?"
 People seek therapy for various reasons, including emotional, cognitive, and behavioral concerns, as well as challenges associated with the stresses of daily life.
 Some examples of mental health challenges that a therapist can help to assist you are outlined below.

 Mental health challenges that may benefit from treatment